rogerhu/compsci_guides/Topological-Sort.md

 A **topological sort** is an ordering of nodes for a directed acyclic graph (DAG) such that for every directed edge _uv_ from vertex _u_ to vertex _v_, _u_ comes before _v_ in the ordering.

 ## Example
 An application of this algorithm is ordering a sequence of tasks given their dependencies on other tasks.
-In this application, there is an directed edge from _u_ to _v_ if task _u_ must be completed before task _v_ can start.
+In this application, there is a directed edge from _u_ to _v_ if task _u_ must be completed before task _v_ can start.
 For example, when cooking, we need to turn on the oven (task _u_) before we can bake the cookies (task _v_).

 <img src="https://i.imgur.com/Q3MA6dZ.png"/>